rensutheart/rensutheart.github.io/RACC.md

     \end{cases}
 $$

-For a full derivation and explanation please refer to the paper (submitted, acceptance pending).
+For a full derivation and explanation please refer to the [paper](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0225141).

 ## Download and installation